 |Mild cognitive impairment (MCI) causes a slight but noticeable and measurable decline in cognitive abilities, including memory and thinking skills.
 A person with MCI is at an increased risk of developing Alzheimer's or another dementia.|

-Mild cognitive impairment causes cognitive changes that are serious enough to be noticed by the individuals experiencing them or to other people, but the changes are not severe enough to interfere with daily life or independent function.Because the changes caused by MCI are not severe enough to affect daily life, a person with MCI does not meet diagnostic guidelines for dementia.
-However, those with MCI have an increased risk of eventually developing Alzheimer's or another type of dementia.
+Mild cognitive impairment causes cognitive changes that are serious enough to be noticed by the individuals experiencing them or to other people, but the changes are not severe enough to interfere with daily life or independent function.Those with MCI have an increased risk of eventually developing Alzheimer's or another type of dementia.
 However, not all people with MCI get worse and some eventually get better.

 Experts classify Mild cognitive impairment based on the thinking skills affected: